Carolina Padrón: Career

 In December 2010, Padrón moved to Mexico City to work for ESPN as a co-anchor for the network’s flagship program, SportsCenter.
 She replaced fellow Venezuelan Adriana Monsalve who moved to Los Angeles to host Nación ESPN.

 Padrón has covered various sporting events for ESPN such as the Caribbean Series, the World Baseball Classic, the Mexican Tennis Open, various important European football matches, the 2016 Summer Olympics and two FIFA World Cups (2014 and 2018).

 On December 7, 2015, Padrón along with her colleague Jorge Eduardo Sánchez anchored the first SportsCenter from ESPN's new four-studio production facility in Mexico City.

 Since August 2017, Padrón has hosted her own edition of SportsCenter called SC5.

 Personal life

 Padrón was born in Maracaibo but was raised in Puerto la Cruz.

 Padrón currently resides in Mexico City and also lived in Madrid when she worked for Radio Marca.

 In 2013, Padrón along with her fellow SportsCenter anchors Álvaro Morales and Jorge Eduardo Sánchez appeared in a This is SportsCenter commercial with Rafael Nadal which aired both in English and Spanish.

 Padrón has her own blog called La Chica del Banquillo.

+Padrón became a Mexican citizen on February 10, 2024.